Britain to build Europe's first nuclear plant since Fukushima

 "If nuclear can't work in the UK, where else?" he said.

-Two other groups have put forward plans to build new nuclear plants in Britain and will be scrutinising the EDF deal closely: Japan's Hitachi (6501.T) via its Horizon project and the NuGen project of France's GDF GSZ.PA and Spain's Iberdrola (IBE.MC).
+Two other groups have put forward plans to build new nuclear plants in Britain and will be scrutinising the EDF deal closely: Japan's Hitachi via its Horizon project and the NuGen project of France's GDF and Spain's Iberdrola.

 HUGE RISKS